top of page

 Me

-When starting out I worked for two years as the Soho Theatre Literary Associate (2012 - 2014).
+When starting out I worked for two years as the Soho Theatre Literary Associate (2012 - 2014), while running my own small company, the now defunct Fat Git Theatre.
 I then worked extensively as an Assistant Director, in the West End (Pressure, Farinelli and the King, Death of a Salesman) with Shakespeare's Globe (Doctor Scroggy's War, Eternal Love, Taming of the Shrew) and the RSC (Dr Faustus, The Alchemist).
 I was also an associate director for Nabokov on Blink, which toured the UK and Off-Broadway.

-In addition to these more traditional directing jobs, I also write and direct with Flawbored, co-creating their first production IT'S A MOTHERF**KING PLEASURE, which is heading to New York in early 2024.
+In addition to these more traditional directing jobs, I also write and direct with Flawbored, co-creating their first production IT'S A MOTHERF**KING PLEASURE, which won the untapped award and has toured the UK and the US extensively.

-In 2024 I am also directing The Importance of Being Earnest at Manchester Royal Exchange, and The Forsyte Saga at the Park Theatre London, with Troupe production company.
+Recently I've directed The Importance of Being Earnest at Manchester Royal Exchange, and The Forsyte Saga at the Park Theatre London.
+I'm working with Flawbored on a second show.

 I'm delighted to be represented by Dan Usztan at United Agents.